 Trust executives continue to make strategic appointments that strengthen the overall quality of our workforce.
-In the Central Services Team, a new Assistant Finance Manager has been appointed.
-At academy level, new appointments to Vice and Assistant Principal posts have been made at Sir Christopher Hatton Academy and Victoria Primary Academy, further strengthening the quality of leadership throughout the organisation.
-Our appointment of Associate Principal to the Central Services Team has been very positive and the impact of their work can be seen through the Ofsted inspection reports at all Trust academies.
+In the Central Services Team, a new experienced Trust Finance Manager has been appointed.
+At academy level, new appointments to senior leadership teams at Sir Christopher Hatton Academy and Victoria Primary Academy, further strengthening the quality of leadership throughout the organisation.
+Our appointment of Associate Principal to the Central Services Team continues to be very positive and the impact of their work can be seen through the Ofsted inspection reports and rapidly improving academic outcomes at all Trust academies.

 The Trust thrives and develops because it is outward facing and looks to build and deepen partnerships with other organisations.
-We continue to work closely with Unity Research School to make curriculum choices that we can be sure have evidence of impact.
+We continue to be outward facing, demonstrating a desire to learn from the best practice available outside of our Trust and also to continue to work closely with evidence-based organisations such as Unity Research School to make curriculum choices that we can be sure have evidence of impact.

 The Trust continues to lead a number of well-established partnerships in the region.
 It remains the lead organisation for a large Challenge Partner hub across a number of local counties.
 The Trust's work as a partner with Best Practice Network to provide a wide and growing offer for professional development has grown further still.
-This professional development offer is one that an increasing number of settings and other Multi-Academy Trusts are now taking advantage of and the number of participants continue to grow.